oracle-devrel/devo.tutorials/deploying-the-argo-project-on-oke.md

 Use you browser to access them:

-{% img aligncenter assets/argo-oke-blue.png 400 400 "Blue Rollout" %}
+{% imgx aligncenter assets/argo-oke-blue.png 400 400 "Blue Rollout" %}

 Both the active and preview will be blue.